-1. Do not leave items accessible to your soon-to-be ex unless they are replaceable.
+1. Do not leave items accessible to your soon-to-be Ex unless they are replaceable.

-2. Do not tell your soon to be ex that you do not want to pay child support.
+2. Do not tell your spouse that you do not want to pay child support.

 3. Do not stop paying the bills you are responsible for.

-Do not try to “hide” your assets.
+5. Do not try to “hide” your assets when planning to divorce.

-During divorce, you will go through the discovery process which opens up your finances for the past three to five years, in most cases.
+During a divorce, you will go through the discovery process which opens up your finances for the past three to five years, in most cases.
 So, closing all of your bank accounts the second someone files for divorce, or removing large sums of money from your accounts without being able to prove where it went or what happened to it will most certainly backfire.
 Taking cash and “hiding” it will be detected through the discovery process and you may have to pay a percentage of said “lost” cash to your spouse.
 Under Illinois’ dissipation laws, even if you “don’t have it anymore” on paper you will still be responsible for it.

-Do not try to turn your children against the other parent or their family.
+6. Do not try to turn your children against the other parent or their family.

 This one is huge.